BalasaiAnish/a5gc/sve_intr/README.md

 - Arm GNU toolchain for Linux
 - QEMU
 ## TO DO
-- Optimize memory load and stores
+- Check fqmul and mont red
-- Create abstractions to handle loading, storing, and concatenating multiple vectors
 - Add regression test with reference code